stevenaci/Graphics-Tools/README.md

 which can cleanly separate an 'additive print' artwork into its original parts.
 Examples: Japanese woodblock prints, screen prints.

-Check out the algo in the code, it is 'decent' so far but has some fragmentation.
+Check out the algo in the code, it is 'decent' so far but has some issues.
+todo: blurring blending, defragmentation
 At some point I may write up a proper explanation.
 I can't for the life of me pick a good name.